Christine Quinn: Personal life

 Quinn resides in Chelsea, Manhattan, with her wife, Kim Catullo, a lawyer.
-They married on May 19, 2012, and spend their summer weekends at a home they bought in 2004 in Bradley Beach, New Jersey.
+They married on May 19, 2012,(when Quinn was the New York City Council Speaker) and spend their summer weekends at a home they bought in 2004 in Bradley Beach, New Jersey.
 Her former partner, Laura Morrison, was chief of staff to former State Senator Thomas Duane.

 Quinn joined the board of Athlete Ally, an organization fighting homophobia in sports, in February 2014.
 She is Catholic.